haroonskycoin/blog/content/posts/april-209-community-update.md

 **For a refresher on Coin Hours, [read this article](https://medium.com/skycoin/skycoin-coin-hours-f537fa7ae614).**

-{{< figure src="/img/Coin Hour Bank.png" link="https://www.skycoin.net/blog/posts/the-skycoin-coin-hour-bank/" title="Check out the announcement article for the Coin Hour Bank" caption="[Check out](https://www.google.com) the announcement article for the Coin Hour Bank" >}}
+{{< figure src="/img/Coin Hour Bank.png" link="https://www.skycoin.net/blog/posts/the-skycoin-coin-hour-bank/" caption="Check out the announcement article for the [Coin Hour Bank](https://www.skycoin.net/blog/posts/the-skycoin-coin-hour-bank/)" >}}

 #### Skycoin Core:

 [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki "BIP 32 ") support was added to Skycoin’s cryptography libraries.
 Initially proposed by G. Maxwell, BIP 32 is a common standard that enables compatibility with [Ledger](https://ledger.readthedocs.io/en/latest/background/hd_keys.html), [TREZOR](https://en.bitcoin.it/wiki/TREZOR "TREZOR") and other 3rd-party wallets that use hierarchical, deterministic wallets (HD wallets).

 #### CX

 CX version 0.7 underwent its final touches and documentation in April.
 This release will include:

 * A polished version of CX chains (CX + blockchain)
-* “Formal” integration of CXFX (CX’s game engine)
+* "Formal" integration of CXFX (CX’s game engine)
 * A web API for CX chains (For querying a list of programs stored on the blockchain, sending a program to be run, etc.)
 * And refactorization of CX code